1984 (1956 film): Plot

-One night, Winston finds a note written in O'Connor's handwriting that reads "down with Big Brother."
+One night, Winston finds a note written in O'Connor's handwriting that reads "down with Big Brother".
 Convinced that O'Connor represents their only hope to break free of the tyranny of Big Brother, Julia and Winston go to his apartment and declare that they want to join the Underground.
 O'Connor instructs Winston to carry an empty briefcase with him at all times.

 A few days later, during a rally to launch Hate Week, a man switches briefcases with Winston.
 When Winston opens the case, he finds a copy of a treatise by the alleged leader of the Underground.
 Back in their secret room, Julia muses that only love can defeat Big Brother.
-At that moment, a telescreen hidden behind a mirror condemns Julia's sentiments, after which, the police burst in to arrest them.
+At that moment, a telescreen hidden behind a mirror condemns Julia's sentiments and Thought Police burst in to arrest them.

-At the Ministry of Love, Winston is confined in a pit-like room.
-Soon after, Parsons is thrown into the pit, his daughter having denounced him for muttering in his sleep "Down with Big Brother."
+At the Ministry of Love, Winston is confined in a pit-like room as Parsons gets thrown into the pit, his daughter having denounced him for muttering in his sleep "Down with Big Brother."
 After Parsons is taken away, O'Connor enters the room and reveals himself to be a covert agent of the state.
 Under O'Connor's direction, Winston is subjected to a brainwashing campaign.
 Still resistant after a series of electroshock treatments, Winston declares that the party will never eradicate his love for Julia.
-Having ascertained that Winston's worst fear is being eaten alive by rats, O'Connor confines him in a room filled with the squealing rodents, after which Winston breaks down and begs them to feed Julia to the rodents instead.

-After O'Connor authorizes his release, Winston mindlessly wanders through the streets, where he spots Julia.
-After they confess their mutual betrayal, Big Brother broadcasts that the Eurasian army has been routed in battle and that the war will be soon over.
-He goes to look and then finds Julia gone after he looks back at her.
-The final shot has a rehabilitated and brainwashed Winston fervently joining the crowd cheering "Long live Big Brother!"
+After realizing that Winston's biggest fear is getting eaten alive by rats, O'Connor confines him in a room filled with the squealing rodents, causing Winston to break down and beg them to feed Julia to the rodents instead.
+When O'Connor authorizes his release, Winston mindlessly wanders through the streets, where he spots a cold, indifferent Julia.
+Big Brother broadcasts that the Eurasian army has been routed in battle and that the war will be soon over; he finds Julia gone after he looks back at where she had been standing.
+In the final shot, a "rehabilitated" and brainwashed Winston fervently joins the crowd while cheering "Long Live Big Brother!"

-An alternate ending was also produced, in which Winston rebels against his brainwashing and starts to shout, "Down with Big Brother."
-He is then shot down.
+An alternate ending was also shot and produced, in which Winston rebels against his brainwashing and starts to shout "Down with Big Brother!" before being shot down.
 Julia runs to his aid and suffers the same fate.